cds-snc/find-benefits-and-services/README.md

 Example setup:
 Variable Name = AIRTABLE_READ_KEY
-Contact other developers on the project for what values we're currently using. restart Command Prompt, echo %AIRTABLE_READ_KEY% to check if value is setup properly
+Contact other developers on the project for what values we're currently using. restart Command Prompt, `echo %AIRTABLE_READ_KEY%` to check if value is setup properly

+Repeat these steps for each of the 4 environment variables in the table above.

 ## Make a content change using Airtable